ambanum/disinfo.quaidorsay.fr/_pages/en/twitter-ads-transparency-center-assessment.md

 Twitter offers a wide range of advertising formats: “Promoted tweets” and “Promoted-only tweets”, “Promoted Accounts”, “Promoted Trends”, “Twitter Promote Mode”, “In-stream Videos”, “Conversational Ads”, “First View”, “Spotlight”, custom emojis… While political campaigning ads [may only](https://business.twitter.com/en/help/ads-policies/restricted-content-policies/political-content/political-campaigning-advertising-policy-FAQs.html) be promoted via the use of Promoted Tweets and In-Stream Video Ads, the issue advertising policy does not impose such a restriction.
 Yet currently, [only Promoted Tweets](https://business.twitter.com/en/help/ads-policies/ads-transparency-center-faqs.html) appear in the Ads Transparency Center.

+“In-Stream Video” political ads are thus not referenced in the Transparency Center.
+We have not been able to assess what proportion of all political ads this represents, in terms of numbers or spending.

 ### Data cannot be downloaded

 All the information provided by the Ads Transparency Center is tied to the interactive user interface.
 It cannot be downloaded as a file to be reused.